selenide/selenide/_posts/2013-04-23-what-is-selenide.md

 ```

 and it's ready!
 Start writing tests!

+### Why yet another testing library?

+We have been using Selenium in different projects.
+And we discovered that every time we need to write the same code in order to start browser, close browser,
+take screenshots and so one.
+You can find a huge amount of topics ala "How to do this and that in Selenium" with a huge
+amount of code that you need to copy-pase into your project.

+We asked ourself: why should UI Testing be so tedious?
+We decided to extract our repeating code into a separate open-source library.
+That's how [Selenide](http://selenide.org) was born.

 ### Does somebody use Selenide?
 Yes.
 In <a href="http://codeborne.com/" target="_blank">Codeborne</a> we have been using Selenide for 2 years in different project: